CatoYang/VTM-Shanghai/SPCs/Kindred/Li Xuan.md

 Political allegiance:
 Factional allegiance: [[Camarilla (Veil Alliance)]]

 Chubby, scholarly looking man.
-Not much is known about him
+Not much is known about him.

+#S1
+#S2
-#S2 #S3
+#S3

-Night
+Is investigating the blood sorcery and the last known Tremere in shanghai

 #Tremere
 #Camarilla